So many times, we concentrate on a transaction value instead of the lifetime value of a customer.

-When I worked in the coffeehouse business, we were trying to come up with a way to show franchisees and their employees that we didn't have the luxury of a bad customer service experience.
+When I worked in the coffeehouse business, we tried to come up with a way to show franchisees and their employees that we didn't have the luxury of a bad customer service experience.

 And it had to be meaningful and based on fact.

-We calculated the lifetime value of our customer.
+We calculated the lifetime value of our customers.

 We began by noticing that an average customer order was worth $4.

-A regular came into the shop once a day for 5 days out of the week, that equaled around $1000 a year.
+A regular came into the shop once a day for five days out of the week, which equaled around $1000 a year.

 Local demographics were that people moved about once every 4-5 years.